Hazardous waste in the United States: Resource Conservation and Recovery Act

 Modern hazardous waste regulations in the U.S. began with RCRA, which was enacted in 1976.
 The primary contribution of RCRA was to create a "cradle to grave" system of record keeping for hazardous wastes.
 Hazardous wastes must be tracked from the time they are generated until their final disposition.

 RCRA's recordkeeping system helps to track the life cycle of hazardous material and reduces the amount of hazardous waste illegally disposed.
 Regulators can monitor hazardous waste by following the "trail" of the waste as is transferred from one entity to another, from the time it is generated until it is disposed.

 Amendments to RCRA specified requirements for incinerators and small quantity generators of hazardous waste and required substandard landfills to be closed.
 Congress also exempted coal combustion residuals and mining waste from the strict hazardous waste permitting requirements.

 Comprehensive Environmental Response, Compensation, and Liability Act

 The Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), was enacted in 1980.
 The primary contribution of CERCLA was to create a financial "Superfund" and provide for the clean-up and remediation of closed and abandoned hazardous waste sites.

 International treaties

 The United States is not a party to the Basel Convention, a 1992 treaty which prohibits the export of hazardous waste from developed countries to developing countries.

+Research by the Guardian and Quinto Elemento Lab shows that US companies ship more than a million tons of hazardous waste to other countries each year.